o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uidynamicscrollboxcomponent.md

 ---
-description: ' Use the UIDynamicScrollBoxComponent to set up scrollbox content as a horizontal or vertical list of elements in &ALYlong;. '
+description: ' Use the UIDynamicScrollBoxComponent to set up scrollbox content as a horizontal or vertical list of elements in Amazon Lumberyard. '
 title: UIDynamicScrollBoxComponent
 ---
 # UIDynamicScrollBoxComponent {#lua-scripting-ces-api-ui-uidynamicscrollboxcomponent}